nystudio107/twig-bundle-installer/README.md

 Commands you're used to such as `composer require`, `composer update`, etc. all work as you'd expect.

-Example including a template from the bundle:
+Example including a template from a Twig Bundle:

 ```twig
 {% include 'vendor/nystudio107/test-twig-bundle/templates/fizz-buzz.twig' %}